cztomczak/cefpython/docs/Build-instructions.md

 then see solutions in the [Possible errors](#possible-errors) section.

-The commands below will build CEF from sources with custom CEF Python patches applied and then build the CEF Python package (xx.x is version number):
+The commands below will build CEF from sources with custom CEF Python patches applied and then build the CEF Python package. "xx.x" is version number and "ninja-jobs 4" means to run 4 parallel jobs for compiling, increase it if you have more CPU cores and want things to build faster:
 ```
 git clone https://github.com/cztomczak/cefpython.git
 cd cefpython/
 mkdir build/
 cd build/
-python ../tools/automate.py --build-cef --ninja-jobs 6
+python ../tools/automate.py --build-cef --ninja-jobs 4
 python ../tools/build.py xx.x
 ```